tripu/Vita/doc/politics.md

 In other words: many politicians, those in power and the public opinion generally agree that those laws are wrong; but instead of working on changing them, publicly and shamelessly advocate their disobedience.

-It is the job of those in power to *follow* the laws.
+It is the job of those in power to *follow* the law.
 If they find those laws immoral or unjust, it is their civic duty to do as much as they can to change them, or else resign from their job.
-In the meantime, they are the guardians of those laws; if they don't respect and obey them, who will.
+In the meantime, they are the guardians of those laws; if they don't respect and obey them, who will?
 More so: if judges, policemen, elected politicians decide to openly ignore or subvert important laws, what argument will there be to persuade citizens not to do the same whenever a law does not have their approval?